J. D. Dillard: Career

 In March 2013, Dillard directed a trailer for Empire of the Suns second album Ice on the Dune.
 In 2016, he directed the science fiction crime drama film Sleight, for Blumhouse Tilt.

-In a 2017 interview with /Film Dillard disclosed that he was in early negotiations to direct a remake of David Cronenberg's The Fly.
-Dillard stated that he might work with Alex Theurer, the co-writer of Sleight, on it and that the two of them "want to start with character" when making the film.
+In a 2017 interview with /Film, Dillard disclosed that he was in early negotiations to direct a remake of David Cronenberg's The Fly.
+Dillard stated that he might work with Alex Theurer, the co-writer of Sleight, on it, and that the two of them "want to start with character" when making the film.

 In January 2019, he wrote and directed the horror film Sweetheart, starring Kiersey Clemons.
 In February 2019, Legendary Entertainment won a bidding war for Mastering Your Past, which was written by Dillard.
 In April 2019, he wrote the supernatural noir film Stray.
 In September 2019, he directed an episode of The CW series Two Sentence Horror Stories.
 In December 2019, he cameoed as Stormtrooper FN-1226 in Star Wars: The Rise of Skywalker.

 In February 2020, it was reported that Dillard was developing an untitled Star Wars film, and was in talks to direct The Return of the Rocketeer, a sequel to the 1991 film The Rocketeer.
 In November 2022, Dillard announced he was not attached to either Star Wars or Rocketeer projects.

 In 2020, he directed an episode of the HBO miniseries The Outsider.
 In June 2020, Dillard directed an episode of the CBS All Access series The Twilight Zone.
 In September 2020, he directed an episode of the Amazon Prime Video series Utopia.

 In February 2021, he directed the action war film Devotion, starring Jonathan Majors as Jesse L. Brown.
-Dillard stated that his father's real life service as a Naval flight officer partly inspired his handling of the film.
+Dillard stated that his father's real-life service as a Naval flight officer partly inspired his handling of the film.
 During filming, Dillard's parents visited the set, and his father acted as a Navy pilot tech consultant for the film.

-In February 2024, he served as showrunner, creator, and executive producer on the Apple TV+ series Neuromancer, based on the book of the same name.
+He served as co-creator, writer, director, and executive producer on the upcoming Apple TV series Neuromancer, based on the book of the same name.
+The series is set to premiere on January 22, 2027.